nguyenchauchieu/TipCalculator/README.md

   + Design UI for App
   + Using AutoLayout (support iPhone 5s and iPhone 6, 6s, 7)
   + Synchronizing data between screens
-  + Gesture and image changing for separators
+  + Gesture and image changing for stars

 ## License